stormpath/JavaRoadStorm2016/README.md

 * [JJWT](https://github.com/jwtk/jjwt) - Java JWT library used in the tutorials
 * [HTTPie](https://github.com/jkbrzt/httpie) - command line HTTP client (replaces curl)
 * [Kafka](http://kafka.apache.org/) - Messaging system used in the microservices tutorial.
 Note: All you need to do is follow the [quickstart](http://kafka.apache.org/documentation.html#quickstart)

+For more information, look at the README in each of the tutorials.